USRC Staff

 Pronouns: He/Him

-Hobbies: Playing Sitar, Music, Cooking.
+Hobbies: Playing Sitar, Music, Traveling.

 Languages: English, Marathi, Hindi, Sanskrit.